Scotia Square: Development context

 Scotia Square was developed in an era when urban renewal was in vogue.
 Many cities were demolishing neighbourhoods considered blighted and obsolete.
 In 1956, the National Housing Act was amended, offering federal government assistance to redevelopment projects that put land to its "highest and best use".
 Halifax city council commissioned town planner Gordon Stephenson to draw up a redevelopment proposal for the city, which was published in 1957.
 Stephenson called the area now home to Scotia Square the "worst part" of the city centre, writing: "With the exception of the blocks between Barrington and Argyle Streets, it is in a generally deplorable condition.
 Here are some of the worst tenements, and dirty cinder sidewalks merge with patches of cleared land littered with rubbish.
 It is suggested that the clearing of this area should have high priority."
 Stephenson proposed a suite of recommendations across Halifax including the clearance of what was termed the "Central Redevelopment Area".

 The City of Halifax applied for (and won) funds under section 23 of the National Housing Act to aid in land acquisition and clearance.
-The 12.81 acres of cleared land was held jointly by all three levels of government.
+The 12.81 acre of cleared land was held jointly by all three levels of government.
 In 1962, the city put out a request for proposals that attracted only one response, from the Woking Group.
 The city considered the proposal too ambitious and rejected it.
 In September 1963, the Woking Group submitted a more modest proposal developed with the assistance of architects Robert Matthew and Percy Johnson-Marshall of the University of Edinburgh.
 An agreement was signed between the city and the Woking Group in October 1963.
 This agreement later fell through due to financial issues.